chriseidhof/tea-in-swift/README.md

 # The Elm Architecture in Swift

+This project is a port of [The Elm Architecture](https://guide.elm-lang.org/architecture/) to Swift.

 This is sample code, and not at all production-ready.
 It's a proof-of-concept, it seems to work well and I don't think there are major roadblocks (except adding all of UIKit to the virtual views layer).

 Open the workspace, and look at the playgrounds.
 It shows some examples.
 (Even though the playgrounds currently don't seem to run).